raziqraif/fortune/server/README.md

-Environment variables you might want to set
+Environment variables you might want to set (or just use docker-compose and set them in the file)
 - `FLASK_ENV`
+  Values:
   - `DEVELOPMENT`
   - `TESTING`
   - `PRODUCTION`